 Guidelines for Certificate Research Paper

-Only two directed study courses (supervised by film studies faculty) can be counted toward the doctoral certificate.
+Only two directed study courses (supervised by Film and Media Studies faculty) can be counted toward the doctoral certificate.

 All courses must be passed with a B or higher.